Ctrain16/2920-A2-GridGame/README.md

 The following basic functionality should be implemented:

 moves - up down, clockwise, counter-clockwise.
 Each of the moves should move the selected square in the appropriate direction. ll of the moves are relative to the currently selected square, eg, move ccw should move the selected square to be the nearest sibling in the ccw direction.
-Down should move the selected square to now be the upper right child of the previously selected square.
+Down should move the selected square to now be the upper left child of the previously selected square.
 A

 smash - smash a block by augmenting it with 4 randomly colored children